FayedRCS/databases/bootdev/NOTES.md

 3. Each row or entry in the table is called a record.

 4. Typically, each record has a unique Id called the primary key.

+The big difference between relational and non-relational databases is that non-relational databases nest their data.
+Instead of keeping records on separate tables, they store records within other records.
+This often results in duplicate data within the database.